PaulUrsulean/LSGM/README.md

 ### Contribution
 I'd propose to keep the overall structure similar to the one in [this Pytorch Template](https://github.com/victoresque/pytorch-template).
 This is optional of course though. :)
+Right now, the logger package is directly used in our project.